itsabk/aurak-adrs/docs/technical_documentation.md

 3. No authentication or user management
 4. No persistent storage of results
 5. Limited to Hugging Face Hub datasets
+6. Advanced search filters are not directly editable after initial setup (requires reset and reconfiguration)

 ## Future Enhancements

 1. Direct download and analysis of selected datasets
 2. Compatibility assessment for merging multiple datasets
-3. Custom filtering and sorting options
+3. Custom filtering and sorting options for result tables
 4. Support for additional dataset repositories beyond Hugging Face
 5. Export options for reports and visualizations
 6. User authentication and result persistence
 7. More advanced visualization options
+8. Enhanced collaborative research features
+9. Improved dataset usage suggestions based on researcher profiles
+10. Saved filter presets and sharing capabilities